 Upper cervical care is extremely specific in returning the head and neck to a more neutral position with gentle adjustments.
 There is an intimate connection between the temporomandibular joints and the upper neck and skull.
 The upper jaw is attached to your skull making up 50% of the temporomandibular joint.
 Upper neck misalignments and TMJ disorders are equally linked to trauma, headaches, fatigue, dizziness, facial pain, neck pain and shoulder pain.

-Our NUCCA Doctors Specialize in Helping TMD Patients
+TMJ Pain Relief – Our NUCCA Doctors Specialize in Helping TMJ Patients

 It is virtually impossible to have a balanced bite when your head is not on straight.
 Yes, you read that right!

 Our NUCCA | Upper Cervical Care doctors literally get your head on straight which helps the biomechanics of your jaw and improves your bite.
 Our doctors are experts in their field helping patients with TMJ symptoms with great results and TMJ pain relief We co-manage your care with your dental professional from day one.